phnx-im/docs/src/spec/queuing_service.md

 ### Fetch QS signing key

 A DS or QS can fetch the QS' signing key through this endpoint.

+### Negotiate websocket connection

+Allows a client to create a websocket connection with the QS.
+If such a websocket connection exists then whenever the QS would send a push notification, it instead signals the client via the websocket connection.

 ## User record management endpoints